recurly/starsky/README.md

 });
 ```

-The `done` function is a callback that should be invoked when all the work that needs to be accomplished it finished.
+The `done` function is a callback that should be invoked when all the work that needs to be accomplished is finished.
 If an error occurs that requires the message to be re-tried, pass the error as the first argument.
 This will direct the message to be rejected.

 To control the amount of messages the consumer can accept, invoke `consumer.prefetch` method.
-By default it only accept `1` message at a time.
-If you want to turn on the "firehouse", meaning accept all the messages as they are published, use `0`.
+By default it only accepts 1 message at a time.
+If you want to turn on the "firehose", meaning accept all the messages as they are published, use `0`.

 ```js
 consumer.prefetch(10);